-As stated above, in contrast to institutional arbitration, an ad hoc arbitration is an arbitration that is not administered by an arbitral institution.
+As stated previously, in contrast to institutional arbitration, an ad hoc arbitration is an arbitration that is not administered by an arbitral institution.
 This means that the parties are free to agree on the rules that will govern the arbitration including, for example, the number of arbitrators, the arbitral tribunal appointment process and the procedure by which the arbitration will be conducted.

-This is not to say that in an ad hoc arbitration the parties will have completely free reign.
+This is not to say that in an ad hoc arbitration the parties will have complete free reign.
 Even in an ad hoc arbitration, it is sensible for the parties to expressly specify certain requirements, for example the seat of the arbitration.
-This is important because, to the extent the parties are unable to agree on the preliminary steps in an arbitration (such as the appointment of the tribunal members), the law of the seat will dictate the procedural rules that apply.32
+This is important because, to the extent the parties are unable to agree on the preliminary steps in an arbitration (such as the appointment of the tribunal members), the law of the seat will dictate the procedural rules that apply.40

-In practice, an arbitration agreement providing for ad hoc arbitration will often specify some form of applicable rules, commonly the United Nations Commission on International Trade Law Arbitration Rules (the UNCITRAL Rules).
-Alternatively, parties could chose to adopt a modified version of a set of established institutional rules.
+In practice, an arbitration agreement providing for ad hoc arbitration will often specify some form of applicable rules, commonly the UNCITRAL Rules.
+Alternatively, parties could choose to adopt a modified version of a set of established institutional rules.